Far Eastern University: Corporate

 The company operates through three segments: education, real estate and investment activities.
 Its geographical segments include Manila, Makati and Cavite.

 The university's major subsidiaries include: Far Eastern College – Silang, Inc. (FECSI), East Asia Computer Center, Inc. (EACCI), Fern Realty Corporation (FRC), FEU Alabang, Inc. and FEU High School, Inc. Similar to the university, FECSI, EACCI, FEU Alabang, Inc. and FEU High School, Inc. were established to operate as educational institutions offering general courses of study.
 In April 2016, FEU entered into a share purchase agreement to acquire an initial 80% of Roosevelt College, Inc.

 In 2019, FEU has entered into a joint venture with the Technological Institute of the Philippines to launch Edustria, a senior high school in Batangas.

+In 2022, FEU successfully concluded two additional collaborative initiatives.
+One involved the establishment of a nursing institution in Brunei in conjunction with Jerudong Park Medical Center Sendirian Berhad.
+The second endeavor entailed a partnership with Good Samaritan Colleges located in Cabanatuan City, Nueva Ecija, as part of their strategic plan.

+In 2023, FEU partnered with Unilab Education to form Higher Academia, Inc., and launched a new campus in Pampanga.